 Boyer Lectures 2013: Back to the grassroots

-The 2013 Boyer Lecture series will be presented by Her Excellency, The Honourable Quentin Bryce AC CVO, Governor-General of the Commonwealth of Australia.
+The 2013 Boyer Lecture series was presented by Dame Quentin Bryce AC CVO, former Governor-General of the Commonwealth of Australia.

-Her Excellency’s Lecture series, ‘Back to the grassroots’, will comprise four 30 minute lectures titled: Joining the neighbourhood: a personal story of equal rights advocacy; Watching the women: the powerful role of Australian women; Australians at their best: courage, compassion and resilience in everyday life; and Advance Australia Fair: looking to the future of Australian citizenship.
+Her Lecture series, ‘Back to the grassroots’, comprised four 30 minute lectures titled: Joining the neighbourhood: a personal story of equal rights advocacy; Watching the women: the powerful role of Australian women; Australians at their best: courage, compassion and resilience in everyday life; and Advance Australia Fair: looking to the future of Australian citizenship.

 Last updated: 8th October 2013